veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +--------------------+-------------------------------+-------------------------------------------------------------------------------+
 ¦audiocodecid        ¦number                         ¦Audio codec ID used in the file: See AudioTagHeader of the legacy [FLV]        ¦
 ¦                    ¦                               ¦specification for available CodecID values.                                    ¦
+¦                    ¦                               ¦                                                                               ¦
+¦                    ¦                               ¦                                                                               ¦
+¦                    ¦                               ¦When [FourCC] is used to signal the codec, this property is set to a FOURCC    ¦
+¦                    ¦                               ¦value.
+Note: A FOURCC value is big endian relative to the underlying ASCII     ¦
+¦                    ¦                               ¦character sequence (e.g., ‘Opus’ == 0x4F707573 == 1332770163.0).               ¦
 +--------------------+-------------------------------+-------------------------------------------------------------------------------+
 ¦audiodatarate       ¦number                         ¦Audio bitrate, in kilobits per second                                          ¦
 +--------------------+-------------------------------+-------------------------------------------------------------------------------+